hayleyygregg/AAD116/design-journal.md

 * Stop stealing sheep & find out how type works - Erik Spiekermann & E.M.
 Gi
 * Just my type: a book about fonts - Simon Garfield

+###Personalising Github Page

+At first I hadn't a clue what to write about myself!
+I felt so boring!
+I wanted to try and get personality across in what I wrote, stuck, I took to Google and started looking at two Illustrators I idolise <a href="http://jessicahische.is/anoversharer">Jessica Hische</a> & <a href="http://jilldehaanart.prosite.com/10649/about-me">Jill De Hann</a>.

+Jessica's about me page is quite long and detailed, Jill's is short and fun.
+I felt Jessica's was the type of about me page I would have when I have more experience where I can write about the type of work I have done, which is difficult with no history...

+I found a good website which helped me to write my Bio : http://99u.com/articles/7025/the-resume-is-dead-the-bio-is-king.
+Another site, which helped me improve my opening paragraph was http://www.ambitcreativegroup.com/portfolio/designer-bios because these Bio's included what inspires them and what they are passionate about.

+After writing my Bio I discovered examples  provided to get inspiration from, I liked <a href="http://www.sazzy.co.uk/about/">Sarah Paramenter's</a> 'About' Page as it has a type of FAQs section which I thought was a good and fun idea.

+Looking back at what I've wrote I know in the near future I will need to update this to include more about me, my story of how I got to where I am today etc. But for now, I feel what I have written is just enough.

+###Adding Images using Markdown
+Starting my AAD16 blog, I wondered how images are added to Github.
+I thought this would be shown to us at a later date, but I decided to do a little research to see if I could find anything to help me...

+I found the handy site https://daringfireball.net/projects/markdown/basics that also shows how to use Markdown Syntax.
+Github also provided a help page (https://help.github.com/articles/adding-images-to-wikis/) which matched the Markdown Syntax the 'daringfireball' site gave.

+Now that I know how, when I get time, I will start adding images to this blog!